It is possible for a corrupted filesystem to cause a crash.

 requested.
 This situation can be worked around by using the

-losetup(8) command manually before calling mount
+losetup(8) command manually before calling mount with the

 configured loop device.